Water quality information

-We work tirelessly to supply virtually lead-free water.
-However, some older properties may be connected to our water pipes by a lead service pipe where lead can pass into the water.
-It can also get into your water from lead-based soldered joints used on copper pipes or from lead plumbing.
-As it can be harmful if it builds up in the body, it’s important to identify if you’re at risk.
+We work tirelessly to supply you with lead-free water.
+However, if you're living in an older property, you may be connected to our mains water pipes by a lead service pipe where lead can get into your water.
+It can also get into your water from lead-based soldered joints used on copper pipes or from lead plumbing inside your home.

-The Department of Health advises that lead can be harmful if levels are allowed to build up in the body.
-Therefore, it makes sense to try and reduce the amount as much as possible, particularly if you are pregnant or have young children.
+The Department of Health advises that lead can be harmful if levels are allowed to build up in your body.
+Therefore, it makes sense to try and reduce the amount as much as possible and to check your pipes to see if you are at risk. particularly if you are pregnant or have young children.
 For further health advice please contact your GP or call the NHS on 111.

 How to tell if you have lead pipes

-If your property was built before 1970 you may have lead pipes, however those built since are more likely to have plastic or copper pipes.
-The simplest way to check is to first find the point where the water service pipe enters your property (it’s usually under your kitchen sink or stairs).
+If your property was built before 1970 you may have lead pipes, homes built after this are more likely to have plastic or copper pipes.
+The simplest way to check is to find the point where the water pipe enters your home (it’s usually under your kitchen sink or stairs).
 Scrape the pipe with a coin and if you see a shiny, silver-coloured metal underneath you’ll know it’s a lead pipe.
 For a detailed step-by- step guide, watch the video below.